 - How do I know when the Ministry of Finance publishes new information?
 You can subscribe to receive email alerts from the Ministry here: www.fin.gov.on.ca/en/alerts.html.

 What level of due diligence by lawyers is required for the collection of LTT and NRST information?
-When receiving information from a client, lawyers are typically able to rely on what a client has told them (e.g., the spousal status statement on a transfer – which the LTT Regs make clear is client statement, not a lawyer statement), absent some knowledge or indication that the information provided by the client is not accurate, which would trigger an obligation to ask further questions.
+When receiving information from a client, lawyers are typically able to rely on what a client has told them (e.g., the spousal status statement on a transfer – which the LTT Regs make clear is a client statement, not a lawyer statement), absent some knowledge or indication that the information provided by the client is not accurate, which would trigger an obligation to ask further questions.
 Depending on the circumstances and type of information, lawyers may ask for documents to confirm the information provided by a client.
 With respect to the LTT and NRST, the Ministry of Finance advises that it expects lawyers to review original and independent source documents provided by a client and to retain a photocopy for audit purposes.
 Examples of original independent source documents that may be used to verify the status or legal circumstances of a client can include a passport, birth certificate, permanent resident card, articles of incorporation, notice of change of directors, and/or certificate of corporate status.
-The Ministry of Finance is to provide further confirmation on what documentation must be obtained to support NRST filings.
-Bill 134 provides for a fine of up to $10,000 for anyone who makes or assists in making false or misleading statements when providing the information required for the NRST.
 See Penalty provisions FAQs below for more details.
-[Updated May 19/17]
+[Updated Dec 12/17]

 Risk management advice: Lawyers are encouraged to take detailed notes and to obtain appropriate documentation from clients with respect to the information required for the LTT changes and the new NRST.
 In the case where no documentation is available, lawyers could consider having their client sign an affidavit to satisfy the specific requirement.
 Some lawyers have indicated they plan to have clients complete the paper version of PIPS5 Form which is itself in affidavit form and can be signed as such by a client.